James is a partner in the Disputes and Investigations group, and is co-head of our International Arbitration group.

 - An Asian state in relation to enforcement before the courts of a multi-US$ billion arbitration Award.

 - A major German manufacturing company in defending claims brought before the courts of a European state relating to a historic strategic alliance.

 - An energy and commodities trader in relating to claims brought before the courts of an African state concerning actions of a local oil exploration company.

 - Enforcement of a parent company guarantee before the English High Court pursuant to and in support of a successfully obtained arbitral Award.

 - A significant fintech company on the purported termination of a suite of contracts to deliver a new banking platform.

 - Countrywide plc on M&A related litigation in the English High Court.

 - A major financial institution in relation to an investigation by HMRC into missing trader frauds in the carbon emissions market.

-- First Nationwide a subsidiary of Nationwide Building Society, on the successful defence of an appeal to the Court of Appeal by HMRC in January 2012, which clarified the tax treatment of dividends ( EWCA Civ 278)
+- First Nationwide, a subsidiary of Nationwide Building Society, on the successful defence of an appeal to the Court of Appeal by HMRC, which clarified the tax treatment of dividends.

-'James Stacey has an incredible ability to review at speed and remember in an almost photographic way the most complicated backstory to a dispute.
-He is truly impressive'.
-Legal500 UK, 2020 - Commercial Litigation
+He is praised as having “an incredible ability to review at speed and remember in an almost photographic way the most complicated backstory to a dispute.
+He is truly impressive”.
+Legal 500 UK, 2020, Commercial Litigation.